treverhines/PyGeoNS/README.rst

 This will open up an interactive viewer for the estimated strain rates.
 The following two figures were saved from the interactive strain viewer.
 The strain glyphs in the map view figure show the normal strain rates for all azimuths.
+Orange indicates compression and blue indicates extension.
 The time series figure shows the strain rate components through time at one station.
 The shaded regions in both figures indicate the 68% confidence interval.

 .. figure:: demo/demo2/figures/map_view.png